segunak/SegunAkinyemi.com/docs/_posts/2024-08-07-miscellaneous-tech-career-advice.md

 </details>

 <details markdown="1">
-<summary>Do I need a computer science degree to break into tech?</summary>
+<summary>Do I Need A Computer Science Degree To Break Into Tech?</summary>

 No, you don't, but if you can pursue one, or any degree really, **without putting yourself in massive debt**, then you should.
 Let's use a sports analogy.
 Consider someone who out of college gets a full-ride scholarship to play basketball at Duke University under legendary coach [Mike Krzyzewski (Coach K)](https://en.wikipedia.org/wiki/Mike_Krzyzewski).
 They have talent but need to refine it to reach their true potential.
 At Duke, their going to have access to world-class facilities, healthy food, academic tutors, talented teammates, and athletic trainers providing a structured environment that develops them.
 Furthermore, they'll have access to the wisdom and mentoring of Coach K—who has coached some of the best basketball players in human history including LeBron James, Kobe Bryant, and Kevin Durant (Team USA).
 They get all this free of charge since they're on scholarship.
 While they could grow as a basketball player by training themselves—looking up drills and techniques online—they're going to have a much easier time growing in the regimented environment that Duke provides.